 - Cook and freeze your own meals.
 Eating out is expensive.
-Try cooking double batches and pop the left overs in the freezer.
+Try cooking double batches and pop the leftovers in the freezer.
 That way, you have a healthy homemade gluten-free freezer meal for those days you don’t have time to cook or you just want to take a break.

 - Buy in bulk.
 Buying in bulk is generally the cheapest way to shop.
 However, make sure you have storage for those items.
 I have stashed bulk food inside closets and under the bed.
-It is easy to buy bulk on-line from Amazon.
+It is easy to buy bulk online from Amazon.
 Locally, I buy bulk foods from Costco, Winco and case lot sales at the local grocery store.
 Food co-ops, such as Bountiful Baskets, are a great resource for fresh produce.

 - Sales and coupons.
 Supermarket weekly ads are another great way to save money.
 Years ago, our local butcher shared with me that those ads give the greatest savings.
 The grocery store I shop at has a “savings card.”
 I go to their website and load “virtual coupons” to my card.
-At checkout I swipe my card and the coupons are redeemed.
+At the checkout, I swipe my card and the coupons are redeemed.
 I love watching the price decrease!

 - Shop outside the aisles.
 Buy real food instead of processed, pre-packaged foods.
 Yes, they are more convenient but they cost so much more.
-I do almost all of my shopping on the outside perimeter of the store because real foods are healthier for us and I believe they’re a better value in the long run.
+I do almost all of my shopping on the outside perimeter of the store because real foods are healthier for us and I believe they are a better value in the long run.